MEDIA

 Medical assistance in dying study sheds light on distinct rural considerations for policymakers

-Privacy is one of the challenges MAID practitioners, patients and family members face in rural communities
+Privacy is one of the challenges MAID practitioners, patients and family members face in rural communities.

 MAID’s evolving ethical tensions: Does it make dying with dignity easier than living with dignity?